coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 ---

-#### A. Login to your server
+#### A. Login to Your Server

-1. Open your terminal (bash, zsh etc)
+1. Open your terminal (bash, zsh, etc.)

 ```
 ssh root@172.172.172.172
 ```

-you will be prompted to give root password.
-After giving you will be logged into your server.
-See something like this:
+You will be prompted to provide the root password.
+After entering it, you will be logged into your server.
+You should see something like this:

 ```bash
 root@vm172048:~$
 ```

-If so you have Successfully logged in as root user.
+If so, you have successfully logged in as the root user.

 #### B. Server Hardening

-Now we are inside our machine and we can start installing the necessary packages and software but before that let’s upgrade our system.
-Enter below command in your terminal:
+Now that we are inside our machine, we can start installing the necessary packages and software, but before that, let's upgrade our system.
+Enter the command below in your terminal:

 ```bash
 apt update && apt upgrade -y
 ```

-Now, all the current packages are installed to latest patch version which keeps the system safe from "unpatched vulnerability exploitation"
+Now, all the current packages are updated to the latest patch version, which keeps the system safe from "unpatched vulnerability exploitation."

 #### C. Create Non-Root User

-Deploying as a root user is not recommended as it has full access to server all resources.
-So let's create a **not-root user** called `admin` and add it to to `sudo` group to use commands that need root previlieges.
+Deploying as a root user is not recommended, as it has full access to all server resources.
+So let's create a **non-root user** called `admin` and add it to the `sudo` group to use commands that need root privileges.

-For creating a `sudo` user:
+To create a `sudo` user:

 ```bash
 useradd -m -s /bin/bash admin
 ```

-This will create a new user with the name `admin` and you can check the groups of the user using the `groups` command.
+This will create a new user with the name `admin`, and you can check the groups of the user using the `groups` command.

 ```
 groups admin
 ```

-Let's add the `admin` user to `sudo` group:
+Let's add the `admin` user to the `sudo` group:

 ```bash
 usermod -aG sudo admin
 ```

-This will add the user to `sudo` group without removing from original `admin` group.
+This will add the user to the `sudo` group without removing them from the original `admin` group.

-Now lets **create a password** for the user:
+Now let's **create a password** for the user:

 ```bash
 sudo passwd admin
 ```

-you will be prompted to give new password and retype it.
+You will be prompted to enter a new password and retype it.

-So **check if password is set properly**, open a new terminal check it by typing:
+To **check if the password is set properly**, open a new terminal and check it by typing:

 ```
 ssh admin@172.172.172.172
 ```

 You will be prompted for your new password.
-After giving you will see something like:
+After entering it, you should see something like:

 ```
 admin@vm172048:~$
 ```

-#### D. Connect to the server Using SSH
+#### D. Connect to the Server Using SSH

-Using **password to login is not recommended**.
+Using **password login is not recommended**.
 You want to use SSH (Secure Shell) and make sure that **SSH is the only way to log in**.

-If you are a user of `git` chance is that you already have a `ssh key` setup.
-If you don't already have a `ssh key` use below command to generate a new ssh key in your **local machine:**
+If you are a user of `git`, chances are that you already have an `ssh key` set up.
+If you don't already have an `ssh key`, use the command below to generate a new SSH key on your **local machine**:

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-Follow the instructions, it should ask you where you want to save the file and if you want a passkey or not.
-Just click enter button for each prompt.
-Make sure you set a string one.
-To copy the public key over to your server run on your local machine:
+Follow the instructions; it should ask you where you want to save the file and if you want a passphrase or not.
+Just press the enter button for each prompt.
+Make sure you set a strong passphrase.
+To copy the public key over to your server, run the following command on your local machine:

 ```
 ssh-copy-id -i ~/.ssh/id_ed25519.pub admin@172.172.172.172
 ```

-Now, you should be able to login without a password.
-If it still does not work.
-Then use `cat ~/.ssh/id_ed25519.pub` then copy the copied key.
-Then paste it into **server's** `~/.ssh/authorized_keys`:
+Now, you should be able to log in without a password.
+If it still does not work, use `cat ~/.ssh/id_ed25519.pub` to copy the key.
+Then paste it into the server's `~/.ssh/authorized_keys`:

 ```bash
 touch ~/.ssh/authorized_keys
 sudo nano ~/.ssh/authorized_keys
 ```

-After all of this you should be able to log in without using password.
+After all of this, you should be able to log in without using a password.

-#### E. Disable root and password login In the Server
+#### E. Disable Root and Password Login on the Server

 To turn off username and password login, type in: